caktus/django-project-template/docs/provisioning.rst

     example-user:
       groups: [admin, login]
       public_key:
-       - ssh-rsa <Full SSH Key would go here>
+       - ssh-rsa <Full SSH Public Key would go here>

 Additional developers can be added later but you will need to create at least on user for yourself.